 Their basic humanity allows low-budget movies to mine with relative ease in this horror subgenre.
 There is no need to invest in special effects or CGI desk jockeys working 100 hours a week to turn green screens into imaginary worlds.
 The action takes place in our pedestrian reality.
 That’s what makes them so effective.
 Basic makeup on a bunch of extras suffice to convey the menacing monsters.
 Camera placement and film language do the rest.

 Survival of the meanest: Gardner scavenges for supplies in "The Battery" / Photo courtesy of O hannah Films.

-The zombie field is overcrowded, but you should find time for an indie film that hits it out of the park.
-This rote baseball reference is admissible since the principal characters of The Battery are a couple of young baseball players rambling through rural New England.
+The zombie movie field is overcrowded, but you should find time for an independent film that hits it out of the park.
+This rote baseball reference is admissible since the principal characters of The Battery movie are a couple of young baseball players rambling through rural New England.
 They fight to survive an unexplained zombie apocalypse.
 The rationale is that there will be fewer zombies there than in the city.
 Behind the cameras, this creative decision also simplifies production, with no need to hustle for location permits and studio space.